Protect Your Heart with Subtle Lifestyle Changes

 Blog

 Coronary heart disease, a blockage of the arteries supplying the heart, is the most common type of heart disease.
-It costs the United States $109 billion in healthcare services which includes medication, medical care, and lost productivity.
+According to research, the costs of managing various types of heart diseases in the United States between 2018 and 2019 were estimated to be around $239.9 billion for healthcare services, which includes medication, medical care, and lost productivity.

 For Overall Cardiovascular Health: